Gross domestic product

 The Tourism Satellite Account is the conceptual framework for a comprehensive reconciliation of tourism data related with supply and demand.
 A tourism industry represents the grouping of those establishments whose main activity is the same tourism characteristic activity.
 The effects of a tourism industry’s activity are measured in three ways: direct, indirect and induced effects.
 The overall economic impacts of tourism on the economy are a combination of these effects and can be established for different types of economic variables such as output, employment and wages.

 Bermuda’s tourism sector provides hundreds of millions of dollars in government revenue.
-Tourism statistics are released each year as a “Tourism Satellite Account.”
+Tourism’s contribution to the Bermuda economy is measured manually and released each year in the “Tourism Satellite Account.”

 Information and Communications Technology Statistics